Almira Lincoln Phelps: West Chester Young Ladies Seminary

 As early as December 1838, Almira Phelps was considering leaving.
-She consulted a member of the Biddle family trying to gain support for opening a girls' school in Philadelphia.
-No support was forthcoming and Almira remained at West Chester.
-In April 1839, Almira offered her position to her step daughter, Helen Phelps.
-Almira considered her position as defined by Dr. Cook as beneath her.
+She consulted a member of the Biddle family, trying to gain support for opening a girls' school in Philadelphia.
+No support was forthcoming, and Almira remained at West Chester.
+In April 1839, Almira offered her position to her stepdaughter, Helen Phelps.
+Almira considered her position, as defined by Dr. Cook, to be beneath her.
 Helen refused the offer.
-In the spring of 1839, John Phelps had conditionally leased a building in Philadelphia, so that Almira could open her own school.
+In the spring of 1839, John Phelps had conditionally leased a building in Philadelphia so that Almira could open her own school.
 However, Almira refused to leave West Chester.
 She and John were at an impasse.
-He believed his strong willed wife should not be working for anyone else.
+He believed his strong-willed wife should not be working for anyone else.
 Almira was concerned about self-financing her own school.

 The break with the Cooks was final by the summer of 1839.
-Almira Phelps traveled to New York to interview with the Reverend John F. Schroeder (1800–1857) who opened a school, St. Ann's Hall at Flushing, Queens County, New York (called "Flushing, Long Island") that year.
+Almira Phelps traveled to New York to interview with the Reverend John F. Schroeder (1800–1857), who opened a school, St. Ann's Hall at Flushing, Queens County, New York (called "Flushing, Long Island") that year.
 John Phelps followed his wife and finally persuaded her to open her own school.
-John Phelps made arrangements to lease a building in Rahway, New Jersey and Almira Phelps established her own school in 1839.
+John Phelps made arrangements to lease a building in Rahway, New Jersey, and Almira Phelps established her own school in 1839.
 Many of the students from West Chester followed her to Rahway.
 The West Chester School did not survive the split between Almira Phelps and Dr. Cook and closed.
-None of Almira's step daughters taught at Rahway.
-Eunice married and remained at West Chester, Ann moved to Camden, South Carolina to teach for her sister Stella, and Helen had her own school in Brooklyn, New York.
+None of Almira's stepdaughters taught at Rahway.
+Eunice married and remained in West Chester; Ann moved to Camden, South Carolina to teach for her sister Stella; and Helen had her own school in Brooklyn, New York.